-This Curaçao‘s dive site name says it all.
-Sponge Forest is littered with Orange Elephant Ear sponges, Gargantuan Barrel sponges, Purple Stove Pipe sponges, all sorts of Rope, Ball and encrusting sponges.
-This is truly a Sponge Forest.
+Sponge Forest is a beautiful boat dive located between Mushroom Forest and the Blue Room.
+This Curaçao dive site is littered with Orange Elephant Ear sponges, Gargantuan Barrel sponges, and Purple Stove Pipe sponges.
+Not to mention all sorts of Rope, Ball and encrusting sponges.

 These colorful sponges adorn the sides of the sloping wall allowing some great wide-angle photo opportunities that boasts some of the most spectacular sponges in all of the Caribbean.